-The "California Fire Code" means the 2013 Fire Code portion of the CBSC, including the appendix to Chapter 4 and appendices B, F, H & K and the IFC (2012 edition).
+The "California Fire Code" means the 2016 Fire Code portion of the CBSC, including appendices I & N and the IFC (2015 edition).

 SEC.
 96.1.003.
 COUNTY FIRE CODE.

 References to "this chapter" shall mean the County Fire Code.
 References to a section number not proceeded by the prefix "96.1," which stands for the title, division and chapter respectively of a section in this chapter, shall refer to the California Fire Code.